Executive Board Members

 Tim brings 35 years of experience in business and government to SWt.
 Most recently he spent 15 years in investment banking.
 Prior to that, he served in state and local government in policy and financial management positions.
 As a young man, Tim spent four years working in fire prevention and suppression for the US Forest Service.
 He holds an MBA from the UC Berkeley Haas School of Business.

-Aviation Firefighting Advisor
+Director of Aviation Firefighting

 John “Kent” Hamilton retired from the United States Department of Agriculture – Forest Service in 2020 as the Branch Chief – Aviation Safety Management System after a 37-year career.
 Kent worked his way up through wildland firefighting operations as an engine crewperson, Arrowhead Hotshot, BLM Alaska and Boise Smokejumper, Air Tactical Supervisor and Aviation Management Specialist.
 He holds a Bachelor of Arts in Geography from the University of California at Berkeley and a Master of Science in Aeronautics from Embry-Riddle Aeronautical University.